 - Isolated syncope (transient loss of consciousness in the absence of prior or concurrent neurological, coronary, or other cardiovascular disease) is not associated with any increased risk of transient ischaemic attack, stroke or myocardial infarction and is not associated with any excess of all-cause or cardiovascular mortality (including sudden death).

-- Poor outcomes, including deaths, are largely related to the severity of the underlying disease rather than to syncope:
+- Poor outcomes, including deaths, are largely related to the severity of the underlying disease rather than to syncope itself:

 - Structural heart disease and primary cardiac electrical disease are major risk factors for sudden cardiac death and overall mortality in patients with syncope.

-- Orthostatic hypotension is associated with a two-fold higher risk of death, owing to the severity of comorbidities compared with the general population.
+- Orthostatic hypotension has an associated increased risk of death, owing to the severity of comorbidities found with it.

 - For non-cardiac causes of syncope, excluding children and adolescents, the presence of the following risk factors is associated with increased mortality at one year (presence of two or more factors is associated with over 16% mortality):